Receive PayTo Payments

 • Pay by Bank recurring payments start from a checkout and payment experience

-If you want to collect an upfront payment and also establish a recurring agreement in the same journey, use the Pay by Bank App rather than the Subscriptions App.
+If you want to collect an upfront payment and also establish a recurring ad-hoc agreement in the same journey, use the Pay by Bank App rather than the Subscriptions App.

 What the customer sees